 Estate Tax Planning

-The situation of planning for taxes on estates and other types of property should be a part of estate planning.
-Eventually, your plan must allow you to meet tax obligations while leaving potential beneficiaries far more you possibly can.
+Planning for taxes on estates and other property types should be a part of estate planning.
+Your plan must allow you to meet tax obligations while leaving potential beneficiaries far more than you possibly can.

 Your estate planning can handle the following tax types:

 - Estate taxes – Any local government, state law, and federal levies deducted from your estate after your funeral.

 - Inheritance taxes – Taxes that beneficiaries must pay after receiving inherited property.

 - Gift taxes are taxes imposed on gifts given beyond a specified threshold and paid for by creditors.